URL Encoder & Decoder

 How to Use This Tool

-- Encode/Decode: Paste your text or URL into the input.
+- Encode/Decode: Paste your text or URL.
 Click "Encode" to make it URL-safe, or "Decode" to revert an encoded string.

 - Parse URL: Enter a full URL and click "Parse URL" to break it down into its protocol, hostname, path, query parameters, and hash fragment.